JaimeYahPerez/Project-4/README.md

 Lecture and main project page provided helpful details and implementation steps for the program, and the structure of project 3 aided with development
 <br><br>
 The construction of main() was done by working off of what I had in project 3, simply making sure to adjust for the needed inputs in this scenario.
 As a result, the structure is very similar to what was present in project 3.
-Although the addition of the helper function was done so as a suggestion from chatgpt due to
+Although the addition of the helper function was done so as a suggestion from chatgpt due to unxureness of where or how to handle construction of a vector of pairs from header
 <br><br>
 TreeNode and utils were ported over directly from project 3 due to the expectation that it would be needed.
 <br><br>